-During the course of operations the government has activity between funds for various purposes.
-Any residual balances outstanding at year end are reported as due from/to other funds and advances to /from other funds.
+During the course of operations the City has activity between funds for various purposes.
+Any residual balances outstanding at year end are reported as due from/to other funds and advances to/from other funds.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financials statements.
-Balances between the funds included in governmental activities (i.e., the governmental and internal service funds) are eliminated so that only the net amount is included as internal balances in the governmental activities column.
-Similarly, balances between the funds included in business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in the business-type activities column.
+Balances between the funds included in governmental activities (i.e., the governmental and internal service funds) are eliminated so that only the net amount is included in business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in the business-type activities column.